St Mary's University, Twickenham: Academic profile

+The university has been rated (Ofsted outstanding) for its teacher training programme since 2011.

-Staff are engaged in both national and international research, which was described as "world-leading in terms of originality, significance and rigour" in the most recent Research Excellence Framework (REF) St Mary's has over 10 research centres, including the Benedict XVI Centre for Religion and Society which opened on the 5 May 2016.
+Staff are engaged in both national and international research, which was described as "world-leading in terms of originality, significance and rigour" in the most recent Research Excellence Framework (REF).
+St Mary's has 13 research centres, including the Bakhita Centre for Research on Slavery, Exploitation and Abuse, established in 2015 with Sir Mo Farah as a patron, and the Benedict XVI Centre for Religion and Society which opened on the 5 May 2016.

-The university also runs a range of short courses and CPD sessions on weekends and during the evenings, including sport, health, nutrition and exercise.
+The university also runs short courses and CPD sessions on weekends and during the evenings, including sport, health, nutrition and exercise.
 These are run by their Centre for Short Courses & CPD.

-As a member of Advance HE's Athena Swan Charter, St Mary's University has a stated commitment to advancing and improving gender equality for all staff and students.
+The university is a member of Advance HE's Athena Swan Charter.

 Chapel

 The university's chapel, designed by Sir Albert Richardson, was built in 1962–63.
 Mass is held every Sunday morning and (during term time) on Sunday evening.
 During term times there is also a lunchtime Mass on weekdays.